The Institut Français du Royaume-Uni: Over 110 Years of History

 The Institut français du Royaume-Uni, originally known as the Université des Lettres françaises, opened in 1910, the initiative of a young French woman, Marie d’Orliac, eager to introduce the London public to well-known writers, thinkers and artists from France.

 Over the next ten years, the Institut moved several times from its original premises at Marble Arch House (nr.
-Connaught Place), finally settling at nos 15 – 17 Queensberry Place, where a stunning new art deco building was commissioned from French architect Patrice Bonnet (1879-1964).
+Connaught Place), finally settling at nos 15 – 17 Queensberry Place, where a stunning new art deco building was commissioned from French architect and 1906 Prix de Rome winner Patrice Bonnet (1879-1964).
 The Institut’s new home was inaugurated by President Albert Lebrun and HRH Princess Mary on 21 March 1939.

 Over the course of its hundred-year history, the Institut has welcomed a variety of distinguished visitors.
 They include: Jean-Louis Barrault, Madeleine Renaud, Jean Renoir, Abel Gance, Darius Milhaud, André Maurois, Jacques Lacan and Willy Ronis.
 General de Gaulle, who with the Free French Forces used part of the Institut as a base during WW2, made a return visit in 1960.

-The Institut today comprises a bistro, cinema (formerly a theatre) and library, with offices and reception rooms spread between the interconnecting sites at nos 15 and 17 Queensberry Place.
-The building’s distinctive red-brick exterior is decorated with columns incised with delicate lattice work and with brickwork and beige ceramic plaques depicting the graces of Minerva, the goddess of intelligence (wisdom, knowledge, courage and peace, symbolized by an owl, asp, cockerel and olive branch).
+Next step, the marble entrance hall will be transformed into a warm and elegant environment, without compromising on the highest sanitary requirements – through a focus on tech facilities and improved accessibility.
+Marking the dual identity of the Institut, always on striving for modernity but respectful of the unique history it’s been endowed with – the building’s distinctive red-brick exterior is decorated with columns incised with delicate lattice work brickwork and beige ceramic plaques.
+They depict the graces of Minerva, the goddess of intelligence: (wisdom, knowledge, courage and peace, symbolized by an owl, asp, cockerel and olive branch).